jhwatrous/jhwatrous.github.io/books-and-courses.md

 {% capture UQIC %}

-This is a course on the theory of quantum computing that I created while working for IBM.
-It consists of 16 lessons divided into four units, with each lesson including a video and a written component, and covers subject matter roughly corresponding to a one-semester university course at the advanced undergraduate or introductory graduate level.
+This is a course on the theory of quantum computing, consisting of 16 lessons divided into four units, with each lesson including a video and a written component.
+The course covers subject matter roughly corresponding to a one-semester university course at the advanced undergraduate or introductory graduate level.

 ### Written material